openstack/glance/doc/source/admin/interoperable-image-import.rst

 will be silently excluded from the list of all configured stores, whereas if ``all_stores`` is False, ``stores`` are specified in explicitly in request body and if image data is present in any of the specified store then the request will be rejected.
+In case of ``all_stores`` is specified in request body and cloud operator has also configured a read-only ``http`` store then it will be excluded explicitly.

 Image will be copied to staging area from one of the available locations and then import processing will be continued using import workflow as